-"Municipalities (Both Municipalities)" means the municipalities of the Village of Paradise Valley and the County of Vermilion River.
+"Municipalities (Both Municipalities)" means the municipalities of the Village of Kitscoty and the County of Vermilion River in the Province of Alberta.

-"Municipal Development Plan (MDP)" means a statutory plan, adopted by bylaw in accordance with section 632 of the Municipal Government Act and used by municipalities as a long-range planning instrument.
-Here the County of Vermilion River Municipal Development Plan and the Village of Paradise Valley Municipal Development Plan.
+"MDP" means a Municipal Development Plan adopted by bylaw in accordance with section 632 of the Act and used by municipalities as a long-range planning instrument.
+For the purpose of this document, the MDP is the County of Vermilion River Municipal Development Plan and the Village of Kitscoty Municipal Development Plan.

-"Negotiation" means the disclosure and discussion process between parties to promote understanding, consensus, and agreement on items and issues that are of concern for each of them.
+"Negotiation" means the disclosure and discussion process between parties to promote understanding, consensus, and agreement on items and issues that are of concern to either party.
 An informal, confidential, and structured process also serves to identify potentially disputable items or issues between parties.

-"Non-Statutory Plan" means a municipal planning document or conceptual scheme or conceptual plan that is endorsed or approved by resolution of Council, typically to guide future land use development or subdivision of a specified area within a municipality, but does not include a municipal development plan, area structure plan, or area redevelopment plan adopted under the Municipal Government Act.
+"Non-Statutory Plan" means a municipal planning document or conceptual scheme or conceptual plan that is endorsed or approved by resolution of Council, typically to guide future land use development or subdivision of a specified area within a municipality, but does not include a municipal development plan, area structure plan, or area redevelopment plan adopted under the Act.